-Today I want to talk to you about one of the slightly lesser-known stories by Edgar Allan Poe, and by lesser known I do not mean unknown, I just mean that it isn’t referred to as much as say The Raven or The Tell-tale Heart.
+Today I am writing to talk to you about one of the slightly lesser-known stories by Edgar Allan Poe, and by lesser-known I do not mean unknown, I just mean that it isn’t referred to as much as say The Raven or The Tell-tale Heart.

 I am talking about William Wilson.
 The story of a man who encounters his doppelganger and was inspired by Washington Irving’s “An unwritten Drama of Lord Byron” which was also about a doppelganger.

 I personally feel that this short story is underrated, especially as Poe himself labelled it as his best effort.

 It was published in the Tales of the Grotesque and Arabesque in 1840.
 It has since been adapted many times across many different countries in both film, comic, and radio play.
 It is also referenced in various modern creations, for example by one of my favourite modern authors Stephen King who’s novel The Outsider draws a parallel between the situation faced by the main character and Poe’s story of William Wilson.
 The Outsider has been said (by King) to have been inspired by the story William Wilson.

 The story’s main character has named himself William Wilson to escape, or denounce, his past, though he is not at all apologetic regarding it.
 William then goes on to recount some of his past, talking about his boyhood days in a school where he met another boy of the same name, who looked similar and even shared a birthday with our main character.
 The boy does however have one difference, he can only speak in a whisper.

 Our main character is irritated on meeting this boy, as he dislikes his own name and claims that he is now miffed because he must hear it twice as often.